RosettaCommons/documentation/stepwise.md

 References
 ==========
-Stepwise monte carlo is unpublished at the time of writing -- this documentation is intended to allow developers to test and expand the protocol while the Das lab is completing final benchmarks for RNA motifs.
+Stepwise monte carlo is unpublished at the time of writing &ndash; this documentation is intended to allow developers to test and expand the protocol while the Das lab is completing final benchmarks for RNA motifs.
 However, the method is an expansion of stepwise assembly, which has been described in previous references:

 Sripakdeevong, P., Kladwang, W., and Das, R. (2011) "An enumerative stepwise ansatz enables atomic-accuracy RNA loop modeling", PNAS 108:20573-20578. [for loop modeling] [Paper](http://www.stanford.edu/~rhiju/Sripakdeevong_StepwiseAnsatz_2011.pdf) [Link](http://dx.doi.org/10.1073/pnas.1106516108)